QianqianShan/Sentiment_Analysis/README.md

 # Sentiment Analysis with MapReduce

 Sentiment analysis jobs are done with MapReduce by extending the `Mapper` and `Reducer` classes imported from `org.apache.hadoop.mapreduce ` as two classes, `SentimentSplit` and `SentimentCollection` for the mapping and reducing of the analysis.
-See the _SentimentAnalysis.java_ for more details.
+Two `.java` files in _SentimentAnalysis/src/java_ are used:

+* `SentimentAnalysis.java` for the MapReduce job.

+* `JSONConverter.java` for converting the output file to .json file for visualization.

 # Refereces